The role of the menisci in the knee joint

 When should meniscus surgery be considered?

-Surgery is generally indicated when:
+A meniscus surgery is generally proposed when:

-- The joint locks or remains unstable
+- The joint becomes blocked or remains unstable, limiting daily movements.

-- The meniscus is pinched, cracked, or detached from a mobile segment
+- The meniscus is pinched, cracked or detached from a mobile segment.

 How does the procedure take place?